Skip to content

 This information website has a layout of an online magazine with a sidebar, a sticky newsletter subscription widget and a back-to-top button.

-Note: Add a back-to-top button, so readers don’t need to scroll all the way to the top (especially handy if you don’t use a sticky header/menu).
+What stands out: Add a back-to-top button, so readers don’t need to scroll all the way to the top (especially handy if you don’t use a sticky header/menu).

 Read our Elementor review to see why it’s the best page builder for WordPress.

-5. The Information
+4. The Information

 Built with: Ruby On Rails